t3hplayer/unofficial_shotgun_frenzy/readme.txt

 UP7a1:
   Turrets laid by a player are now automatically removed upon spec / disconnect Elevators in SF maps now go to correct height

+UP7a2:
+  Dispensers and mines are now also automatically removed upon spec / disconnect Timing changed so hopefully the elevators in the cf maps are harder to block Automatically ignore specs / players for sf_mutetime minutes based on cvar

 contact: t3hdoom@gmx.com